Procure paper products for business use from ethically certified sources

 3 – Disruptive Opportunities: requires significant investment and changes to internal processes (ex: retrofitting building)

-4. The environmental non-profit, GreenBlue, has created an innovative assessment tool that allows buyers and sellers of paper products to evaluate environmental performance data along the paper supply chain.
-The Environmental Paper Assessment Tool (EPAT) helps buyers and suppliers find each other and assess the trade-offs and environmental attributes in paper purchasing decisions.
-(Tool linked in references)
+b.
+The environmental non-profit, GreenBlue, has created an innovative assessment tool that allows buyers and sellers of paper products to evaluate environmental performance data along the paper supply chain.
+The Environmental Paper Assessment Tool (EPAT) can be used here as it helps buyers and suppliers find each other and assess the trade-offs and environmental attributes in paper purchasing decisions (Refer to tool in resource section)

-Obtaining these certifications and opting to purchase from suppliers with these certifications is a low-cost option to support the environment.
+Confirm with the suppliers on their certifications and opting to purchase from such suppliers is a low-cost option to support the environment.
 Supplier diversification from choosing ethical paper suppliers can provide inventory security for your supply chain operations.

 Environmental responsibility is ensured in the process of paper manufacturing when using paper that is FSC certified.
 Different supplier profiles can be assessed using the EPAT tool, promoting sustainable product sourcing.